gyver98/gyver98.github.io/_posts/2017-03-20-redux-tesla-battery-range-calculator-part2-english.md

 Now that you have created an action list, it's time to create <span class="bg-dark-gray white">action creators</span>.

 Action creator is a function that literally creates an action object.
-In Redux, action crators simply return an action object and pass the argument value if necessary.
+In Redux, action creators simply return an action object and pass the argument value if necessary.

 __changeWheel action creator sample :__